 If your question isn’t answered here, please get in touch

 AirScape is a revolutionary new approach to monitoring air pollution.
 It is designed for anyone who wants to track air pollution levels, from individuals concerned about their health to businesses, cities, and governments looking to manage air quality.
-The platform is scalable and can be customized to meet the needs of different users, from individuals to large organizations in different regions and environments.
+The platform is scalable and can be customised to meet the needs of different users, from individuals to large organisations in different regions and environments.

-The installation in Camden is a blueprint for other boroughs and cities to follow in order to truly understand and tackle the air pollution crisis.
-AirScape has installed 229 advanced air quality sensors in the London Borough of Camden, to make it the world’s densest fixed sensor network.
-The network provides at least 100x more data points and refreshes 60x more regularly than existing air quality referencing stations, providing a street-by-street picture of air quality in real time.
+The first installation in Camden acts as a blueprint for other boroughs and cities to follow in order to truly understand and tackle the air pollution crisis.
+AirScape has installed 229 advanced air quality sensors in the London Borough of Camden, to make it one of the world’s densest fixed sensor network.
+The network provides at least 45x more data points and refreshes 60x more regularly than existing air quality referencing stations, providing a street-by-street picture of air quality in real time.
 The installation in Camden is a blueprint for other boroughs and cities to follow in order to truly understand and tackle the air pollution crisis.

 airscape.ai is a web-based map platform giving free access to that data in a user-friendly way.
 It provides comprehensive and accurate data on air quality, allowing users to make informed decisions to protect their health.